 Oh.
 Okay, I see.
 You think this has nothing to do with you.

-For most normal people, the closest thing they’ll ever experience to the Met Gala is a lost night of drunken dress-up featuring a decade’s worth of problematic Halloween accessories hoarded after college.
-Meanwhile, for the Hollywood elite — and yes, this is the only appropriate time to ever use that phrase as a compliment — New York’s annual event on the first Monday in May is but a stretching exercise in the limits of celebrity privilege.
+For most normal people, the closest they’ll ever get to the Met Gala is a lost night of drunken dress-up featuring a decade’s worth of problematic Halloween accessories inexplicably kept after college.
+For the Hollywood elite — and yes, this is the only appropriate time to ever use that phrase — New York’s annual event on the first Monday in May is but a stretching exercise in the limits of celebrity privilege.
 And that’s actually quite a good thing.

-Hosted by the inimitable (but also very imitable) Anna Wintour, the Met Gala is a chance for the Rihannas and Riz Ahmeds, Nicole Kidmans and Nick Jonases, and the nomadic earthly spirit of Sarah Jessica Parker to tread terra firma and show the world just how far they can push the zeitgeist’s boundaries of taste and textile.
+Hosted by the inimitable but also fairly imitable Anna Wintour, the Met Gala is a chance for all the Rihannas and Riz Ahmeds, Nicole Kidmans and Nick Jonases, and the nomadic earthly spirit of Sarah Jessica Parker to tread terra firma and show the world just how far they can push the zeitgeist’s boundaries of taste and textile.
 No train is too long, no fabric too chunky, no pattern too busy, no headpiece too bound by the laws of physics.
-It’s the kind of place where the tuxedos get tessellated, the dresses get scientific, and everyone in attendance looks like they’ve skinned a Pokémon.
+It’s the kind of place where the tuxedos are tessellated, the dresses are atomic, and everyone in attendance looks like they’ve skinned a Pokémon.

-The rules of the Met Gala itself offer the kind of oscillating illogical criteria of popularity that have echoed on playgrounds for decades.
-They are unwritten, and for a reason, because we cannot yet fathom what it really means to come out a winner of this random red carpet.
-It’s a media circus where the most outrageous wins, but too outrageous gets you scolded.
-The beautiful get weird and the weird get weirder until the weird get so weird that they’re suddenly deemed beautiful by virtue of being so confident in their weirdness.
-If you weird-bait, you’re trying too hard; if you don’t get weird enough, you’re not trying.
-Throw a theme in the mix, and it’ll be represented in outfits on a graphic curve not far from the uncanny valley.
-The Met Gala is a realm where “can’t quite put your finger on” meets the upside-down smiley face and the difference between not enough and too much changes with a single accessory.
+The rules of the Met Gala offer the kind of oscillating illogical criteria of popularity that have echoed on playgrounds for decades.
+They are unwritten—and understandably so, because culture has yet to really solidify what it means to come out a winner of this random red carpet.
+It’s a circus where the most outrageous wins, but too outrageous gets you chided.
+The beautiful get weird, and the weird get weirder, until the weird get so weird that they’re suddenly deemed beautiful by virtue of being so confident in their weirdness.
+If you weird-bait, you’re trying too hard; if you don’t get weird enough, perhaps you’re not trying at all.
+Add to this mix the selection of a prestige theme, represented in a spectrum of outfits that would curve graphically not far from the uncanny valley.
+(2017’s theme — reclusive Comme des Garcon designer Rei Kawakubo — will mean next to nothing to most people, but the spectacle’s theme has mattered increasingly less anyway as the event’s visibility has grown larger in recent years.)
+Criticism of the fashions at the Met Gala land in a realm of “Can’t quite put my finger on” meets “No words, obsessed!” meets “Who thought this was a good idea?” meets the ambivalent upside-down smiley emoji.
+The difference between not enough and too much has no logic here.

-It’s all just such a Phantom Tollbooth Narnia crapshow, isn’t it?
-And best of all, the celebrities who go and willingly subject themselves to these Olympics of style are the reason the Met Gala becomes such a fun exercise in creativity, conceptualization, and the limits of self-seriousness.
+It’s all just such a Phantom Tollbooth Narnia s—tshow, isn’t it?
+And best of all, the celebrities who go and willingly subject themselves to these meme Olympics are the reason the Met Gala becomes such a fun exercise in creativity, conceptualization, and the limits of self-seriousness.

-Take Rihanna, who was arguably crowned queen of 2016’s event after her canary-yellow gown stole last year’s show (yes, even from Beyonce’s sheer bedazzled Betty Spaghetti).
-Rihanna’s arrival this year came with a palpable anticipation and almost insurmountable expectation.
+Take Rihanna, who was arguably crowned queen of 2016’s event after her canary-yellow gown stole 2015’s show (yes, even from Beyonce’s sheer bedazzled Betty Spaghetti).
+Rihanna’s arrival in 2017, then, came with a palpable anticipation and almost insurmountable expectation.
 Did she deliver?
 We’ve decided, yes.
 Why?
 We’ve decided, she just did!
-It does not matter that she wove a bundle of fabric from elementary school Valentines and the leftover shards of Kim Kardashian’s 2013 maternity look.
+It does not matter that she wove together an ensemble of elementary school Valentine hearts with the leftover shreds of Kim Kardashian’s 2013 maternity fabric.
 Because it’s beautiful!
 And it’s weird!
-And it might fit the theme, maybe!
+And it might fit the theme, maybe!?
 Scholars more qualified than I will debate her outfit’s merits, and scholars less qualified will, too, and that’s the beauty of the Met Gala: a sort of agreed-upon collective consciousness where dissenting opinions are lost in someone’s winning ruffles, which, at any other event during the year would be ridiculed, but at the Met Gala are deemed a stroke of genius.

-Then we turn to Katy Perry, who famously stunned at this event in 2010 just months before Teenage Dream was released and changed her place in the game forever.
-In 2016, she drew jeers for what looked like a Prada goth treasure chest.
-This year, she was back again on the de facto worst-dressed list for dressing like a canopy bed in a horror movie.
+Then we turn to Katy Perry, who famously stunned at this event in 2010 just months before Teenage Dream was released and changed her place in the pop culture game forever.
+Six years later, she drew jeers for looking like a goth Prada treasure chest, and this year she was back on the de facto worst-dressed list for wearing a canopy bed in a horror movie.
 What happened?
-Who knows!
+Nobody knows!
 Will she slay next year?
 Maybe!
-Is the Met Gala unhinged?
-Bon appétit!
+Are the sartorial arguments of the Met Gala wholly unhinged?
+Yes!

-And there are many more stories in between.
-Solange literally went as a sleeping bag, and everybody went wild.
-Blake Lively wore a stunning Versace-meets-Anne-Hathaway’s-character-in-Rio gown yet wound up dishonoring the theme.
+And there are so many more stories in between the Rihanna-Katy poles.
+Solange literally went as a sleeping bag one year, and everyone went wild.
+Blake Lively wore a stunning Versace-meets-Anne-Hathaway’s-character-in-Rio gown yet wound up “dishonoring the theme,” some ruled.
 Jaden Smith brought his actual chopped-off hair as his plus-one!
 Celine Dion wore a T-shirt under a bathing suit!
 Even the Olsen Twins Apparated in for the event!

-Nowhere else in Hollywood do we get the same potent mix of fun, danger, and — especially this year — a distraction from actual real human person things.
+Nowhere else in Hollywood do we get the same potent mix of fun, danger, and — especially this year — a distraction from the nation’s actual human problems.
 The same argument can’t be made as conclusively or consistently for the other red carpets of our time.
-At the Oscars and Emmys, elegance is expected and deviation is only accepted in rare doses.
-The Grammys and VMAs draw sublime character from bold musicians, but it’s often just for shock value and not Haute style.
-I’m not saying that letting Tracee Ellis Ross drape herself in a sheet at the Met Gala is going to change the world, but it’s an opportunity to burst or dazzle or brood in a way that’s free from the rest of the star-machine gantlet.
+At the Oscars and Emmys, elegance is expected and deviation is rarely accepted.
+The Grammys and VMAs draw sublime character from bold musicians, but those choices are often more for shock value than a discourse of Haute style.
+I’m not saying that letting Tracee Ellis Ross drape herself in a sheet at the Met Gala is going to change the world, but it’s an opportunity to watch celebrities we love burst or dazzle or brood in a way that feels exempted from the 364 other days of the star-machine gauntlet.

-Yes, the real winners of the Met Gala are the celebrities who stay home.
-But the laurels are boundless for those who do cash in their chips, bet on a few thoughtful photographs, and hope to emerge victorious at this wild conflagration of celebrity peril and a worldwide audience of backseat Wintours.
-Twitter becomes a damn mess of everything you hate about the social network, but it’s also forgiven by morning’s light, enshrined in time and remembered fondly like drunken texts sent in the waning hours of your birthday.
+Perhaps the real winners of the Met Gala are the celebrities who stay home—but the abstract laurels are boundless for those who do take the leap, pose for a few thoughtful photographs on low-octane staircases, and hope to emerge victorious at this wild conflagration of celebrity peril and a worldwide audience of backseat Wintours.
+Met Gala Twitter is a damn mess of everything you hate about the social network, but it’s also everything you love about it, and all is forgiven by morning’s light, enshrined in time and remembered fondly like drunken texts sent in the waning hours of a milestone birthday.
 The Met Gala is a fashion fever dream that bonds us in inanity.
 They call it the party of the year, and you too can learn to love the Met Gala once you realize that they’re not actually talking about the people going.